 When is the Apple Watch 3 release date?

-Right now, the best guess is that Apple will launch the Watch 3 in September 2017, based on the rumours below, and the fact that it has combined iPhone and Watch launches in previous years.
+Right now, most rumours say Apple will launch the Watch 3 in September 2017, and that's hardly a stretch given the fact that it has combined iPhone and Watch launches in previous years.

-One is that the Chinese Economic Daily News website reported that Apple has again given the manufacturing contract for the Watch 3 to Taiwan-based Quanta.
+A report from Digitimes cites the Chinese-language Economic Daily News.
+This says that Apple has again given the manufacturing contract for the Watch 3 to Taiwan-based Quanta.
 The company has assembled all of Apple's smartwatches so far, and that it will launch the new wearable alongside the iPhone 7s, 7s Plus and the new iPhone 8.

-Another report by Taiwan-based Digitimes agrees that the watch will ship in the second half of 2017.
+Previously, Digitimes said the watch will ship in the second half of 2017.
 The confidence comes from a leak that manufacturing is already starting to ramp up, specifically for the screen (see below).

 What are the rumoured features and specifications?

 What's easy to predict is that the Apple Watch 3 will come in a range of models, colours and a choice of straps.
-This means the price will have a large range depending on how basic or flashy you want to go.
-You can also expect collaborations with the likes of Nike.
+This means prices will vary wildly depending on how basic or flashy you want to go.
+You can also expect collaborations with big brands, like Nike.

 Until now, most reports have agreed that the Watch 3 won't look much different from its predecessors - the main improvement will be in battery life rather than a new design or new features.